Terms and Conditions of Purchase

 The Undersigned claims an exemption from taxes under Section 151.309, Texas Tax Code, for purchase of tangible personal property described in this numbered order, purchased from the contractor and/or shipper listed above, as this property is being secured for the exclusive use of The State of Texas.

 The Texas Hazard Communication Act (Article 5182b, VTCS) requires chemical manufacturers and distributors to provide Material Safety Data Sheets IMSDS's) for hazardous materials sold.
 Products covered by the Act must be accompanied by a MSDS and such product labeled in compliance with the law.
 If the product is not covered under the Act, a statement of exemption must be provided.

-The vendor warrants fault-free performance in the processing of date and date-related data (including, but not limited to, calculating, comparing and sequencing) by the products) identified on this purchase order.
-Fault-free performance includes, but is not limited to, the manipulation of data with dates prior to, through and beyond January 1, 2000, and shall be transparent to the user.
-The University of Texas at San Antonio is an Equal Opportunity/Affirmative Action Employer
+The Contractor warrants fault-free performance in the processing of date and date-related data (including, but not limited to, calculating, comparing and sequencing) by the products identified on this Agreement.
+Fault-free performance includes, but is not limited to, the manipulation of data with dates prior to, through and beyond January 1, 2000, and will be transparent to the user.
+The University is an Equal Opportunity/Affirmative Action Employer